sdc-china/IDA-doc/_posts/2018-05-04-pipeline-script.md

   *ssh AdminTask.BPMSetEnvironmentVariable('[-containerAcronym ${APP_ACRONYM} -containerSnapshotAcronym ${SNAPSHOT_ACRONYM} -environmentVariableName TEST_KEY -environmentVariableValue 8899]')*

-  This Script first logon Workflow server using ssh, then execute the wsadmin commmand there to update the Workflow environment variable.
+  This Script first logon BAW server using ssh, then execute the wsadmin commmand there to update the Workflow environment variable.
 The format of the Script to call wsadmin command is

 **ssh** + space + **wsadmin command**